pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 }
 ```

-A background worker subscribes to these events and updates projections asynchronously:
+The flow looks like this:

 ```
 Domain Event → Integration Event → Azure Service Bus → Worker → Projection Update
 ```

-This decouples the write side (immediately consistent) from the read side (eventually consistent).
+This decouples the write side (immediately consistent) from the read side (eventually consistent), allowing each to scale and evolve independently.

 ---

-## The Complete Flow: Creating an Account
+## End-to-End: Creating an Account

-Let's trace through creating a bank account:
+Let's trace through the complete flow when a customer opens an account:

-**1. HTTP Request:**
+**1. HTTP Request arrives:**
 ```http
 POST /api/BankAccounts
 {